matt-bentley/Azure.ServiceBus.CommandBus/README.md

-## Azure.ServiceBus.CommandBus
+# Azure.ServiceBus.CommandBus

 A Command Bus implementation using Azure Service Bus.
+This can be used instead of regular asynchronous fire-and-forget messaging to ensure that commands are processed succesfully.
+Due to the use of Azure Service Bus, there is no in-bound network traffic to the command handlers which can help in locked down environments behind a firewall.

+## Implementation
 The Command Bus is implemented using the request-reply pattern with the following queues:

 ![Service Bus](pics/service-bus.png)